27 Best Podcasts Perfect for Seniors, Baby Boomers, and the Older Generation

 There are different places you can go to listen to podcasts.
 We’ve tested many of them out, and our favorite so far is Stitcher.

-You can find any of the podcasts mentioned in this article on stitcher.com, or you can download the Stitcher app on your smartphone.
+You can find almost all of the podcasts mentioned in this article on stitcher.com, or you can download the Stitcher app on your smartphone.

 Stitcher is free to use, though there is a premium option where you can pay to avoid ads.